Fi Smart Dog Collar $149 or less

 Please advise me if the GETFi50 coupon code works for you.

-Remembering that I purchased the Fi Smart Dog Collar as a tool for finding a lost/escaped canine as quickly as possible, I am quite satisfied with my purchase.
+Remembering that I purchased the Fi collar as a tool for finding a lost/escaped canine as quickly as possible, I am quite satisfied with my purchase.

 I consider emergency preparedness a much more significant priority than the Whistle GO’s superior health and activity monitoring features, which some people will certainly obsess over.
 The Fi does a good job documenting walks and daily steps, which is plenty for me.

-This was a good purchase — with my own money — and I have no trouble recommending the Fi Smart Dog Collar to any owner concerned about possibly losing a beloved friend.
+This was a good purchase — with my own money — and I have no trouble recommending the Fi collar to any owner concerned about possibly losing a beloved friend.

 The collar is much less expensive than an injured or deceased canine.
 Both in dollars and, especially, heartbreak.